runelite/runelite/.github/CONTRIBUTING.md

 *This is a guide for contributing to the core RuneLite client.
-For contributions to the Plugin Hub, see [this guide](https://github.com/runelite/plugin-hub/blob/master/README.md).*
+For contributions to the Plugin Hub, see the [Developer Guide](https://github.com/runelite/runelite/wiki/Developer-Guide).*

 # Contributing to RuneLite